Single-shot measurement of photonic topological invariant: Results and Discussion

 \section{Results and Discussion}

 Experimentally, we demonstrate our method by illuminating core 6 (see Fig.~1) with a variety of broadband spectra.
-We use a supercontinuum generating fibre, and wavelength filter built into a folded 4-f line, to create a controlled broadband light source.
-Following the 4-f line, we butt-couple into our topological photonic crystal fibre and image the output onto a camera.
-In Fig.~\ref{fig:2}, we plot the average observed winding number as a function of the root mean square (RMS) width of the illuminating spectra (defined in SI).
-Two extreme examples of input spectra are shown in the inset, the red line corresponds to the narrowest and least uniform spectrum, whereas the black line shows the broadest spectrum.
+We use a supercontinuum generating fiber and a wavelength filter built into a folded 4-f line, to control the bandwidth of the light source.
+Following the 4-f line, we couple light from the broadband source into an endlessly single mode photonic crystal fibre which is butt-coupled to our topological photonic crystal fiber.
+The output face is imaged onto a camera as shown in Fig.~\ref{fig:2}B. In Fig.~\ref{fig:2}C, we plot the average observed winding number as a function of the root mean square (RMS) width of the illuminating spectra (defined as $\sqrt{\sum_i (\lambda_{i}-\Tilde{\lambda})^2 P(\lambda_i)}$, where $P(\lambda_i)$ is the normalised intensity at a given wavelength $\lambda_i$ and $\Tilde{\lambda}$ is the distribution's mean wavelength).
+Two extreme examples of input spectra are shown in Fig.~\ref{fig:2}B, the purple line corresponds to the narrowest and least uniform spectrum, whereas the dotted teal and black line shows the broadest spectrum.
 We show that for these spectra, the calculated winding number remains close to the expected value of $ \nu = 1$.
-For each spectrum, the measurement is repeated three times and the average winding number is plotted.
-We find good agreement between the observed winding number and our system's topological classification.
-However, this agreement obscures a crucial source of uncertainty, introduced via the unweighted intensity difference and shown as the shaded purple region in Fig.~\ref{fig:2}.
+The speed of our measurement makes repeated observations straightforward, enabling experimental uncertainty to be quantified.
+We plot the average winding number and the standard deviation in Fig.~\ref{fig:2}C. We find good agreement between the observed winding number and our system's topological classification.
+However, this agreement obscures a crucial source of uncertainty, introduced via the unweighted intensity difference and shown as the shaded gray and red regions in Fig.~\ref{fig:2}C.